 As mentioned before, Ryo’s main goal is to search for his father’s killer, Lan Di.
 But there are several subplots that occur throughout the game.
-First of all, he needs to find any info about the car Lan Di drove and if anyone received any information regarding it, searching for any of the residents knows Chinese, earn some money to go to Hong Kong, stop some thugs that are terrorizing the harbors, and what is behind those Dragon mirrors.
+First of all, he needs to find any info about the car Lan Di drove, if anyone received any information regarding the vehicle, searching for anyone in the area that is fluent in Chinese, earning some money to go to Hong Kong, stopping some thugs that are terrorizing the harbors, and what is behind those Dragon mirrors.

 In terms of gameplay, its simple the overall premise is to look for clues by doing certain tasks, talking to certain people, and looking around the city all this being written inside Ryo’s journal as a reference guide throughout the game.
 The fighting engine in this game is top notch and feels similar to those who have played Virtua Fighter.
 The forklift racing and motorcycle segments are straight out of Virtua Racing and Hang-On.
 Finally, the quick time events credited towards a non-AM2 game, Dynamite Deka/Die Hard Arcade.